 Remember the On-line Screening tool which includes self-screening for depression, anxiety, and eating issues.
 This screening tool can be accessed via the Administrivia Channel in the Students tab of MyWellesley.

-Also encourage them to try out WellTrack, a cognitive behavioral tool to help one develop more effective ways to cope with anxiety and depression: it can be accessed via our website.
+Also encourage them to try out WellTrack, a cognitive-behavioral tool to help one develop more effective ways to cope with anxiety and depression: it can be accessed under Self-Help Resources on our website.

-And last but not least, I bet your student would love to receive a surprise care package!
+And last but not least, we bet your student would love to receive a surprise care package if they have come to campus.